MackenzieI/scanWebImage/README.md

 This is a shell script designed for Linux systems to scan images for viruses or malware and save the image for wallpaper images.

+This script was developed on a VM running Kubuntu 24.04.

 # Dependencies

 ClamAV is required for this script to work.